Navigation auf uzh.ch

 3. understand and appreciate differences between managing domestic and international businesses

 Table of Content In today’s business environment, companies face a wide range of choices regarding markets, locations for key activities, outsourcing and ownership modes, and organization and processes for managing across borders.
 This course provides students with a framework to understand the key challenges of international management and work effectively in today's global environment.
 The goal is to provide the foundations for taking effective action in the world of international business.
 The course will first cover frameworks for identifying and taking advantage of the opportunities presented in a dynamic global environment at the level of the country and industry.
 Next firm-level strategic choices will be covered regarding where to engage in which activities.
-Finally challenges of integrating the multiple perspectives, functions, and interests that constitute the multinational firm will be discussed.
+Finally, challenges of integrating the multiple perspectives, functions, and interests that constitute the multinational firm will be discussed.

 Material

-Syllabus (PDF, 61 KB)
+Syllabus (PDF, 173 KB)

-Contact Mr. Gian-Luca Asquini
+Contact Mr. Chaowei Zhu

 top